armanbilge/BIOINF702/assignment3.md

 Both physics- and knowledge-based energy functions are used for this purpose [@LWZ09; @ZS11].

+For a physics-based energy function, it is necessary to approximate the solvent in which the protein exists.
+Modelling the protein *in vacuo* is an easy but poor-performing approximation [@LWZ09] due to the significance of water-mediated interactions in protein folding [@Dav+12].
+Instead, using a coarse-grained potential to reduce the number of terms in the energy function makes computational feasible for a reasonably-accurate prediction [@LWZ09; @Dav+12].
+A coarse-grained force field

+With an energy function in hand, it remains only to find the best model.
 Parameter optimisation is a well-studied problem with several existing methodologies.
 The main techniques applied to protein structure prediction